I received a concerning email yesterday that made me realize it was time to send this post out again as a reminder.

 If your eyes are watering, you are using too much bleach.

 Chlorine bleach is concentrated and needs to be diluted before use, depending on what you need it for. (keep reading, we’ll get to that).

 If you use hot rather than warm water, chlorine gas can be released, which isn’t recommended.

 Never mix bleach with other household chemicals, such as ammonia or vinegar, as both can cause dangerous chemical reactions.

 Please remember that there is a difference between clean, sanitary, and sterile.
 Your living room is not an operating room, and sanitary is good enough.
 If no one in the home has a compromised immune system, some exposure to germs is actually a good thing.
 It gives your immune system practice so it doesn’t freak out over things it shouldn’t (hi, fellow allergy sufferers, I feel your pain).

 Don’t waste the power of your bleach on cleaning; reduce your use and save it only for sanitizing.

-Chlorine bleach works both as a cleaning and a disinfecting agent.
-However many less corrosive and dangerous household items also work as highly effective cleaning agents:
+Chlorine bleach works both as a cleaning and disinfecting agent.
+However, many less corrosive and dangerous household items also work as highly effective cleaning agents: